dvtomas/osd-monitors/README.md

  * Can hide/show/toggle visibility upon signal receive.
 Define keyboard shortcuts in your favourite WM and toggle visibility when the  monitors obscure some part of the screen you need to see.
  *  Compact, easy to modify GPLed C source code you can alter to suit your needs.

-.As of version 0.1, following monitors are implemented:
+As of version 0.1, following monitors are implemented:

  * clock
  * cpu activity
  * context switches per second